James Remains Connected with his Students Through Submissions

 - A standard to apply to every student

 James teaches undergraduate and graduate students.
 Each assignment is different and the software has to allow him to account for that.
 He sets distinctive deadlines, which students need to meet.
-Other times, he chooses to check papers from students who have PlagScan sub-accounts in his department.
+Other times, he writes his students a note that helps them to double-check their work before submitting it.
 Discover more options for customization here.

 James analyzes all papers effortlessly as he schedules automatic checks after the deadline.
 With this feature, the plagiarism check is running in the background and he receives the reports after the deadline.
 For individual cases, he chooses to immediately check the document after the upload and receives the plagiarism report as fast as possible for himself to review – and optionally also for his students to check for themselves.